 3.5 A Provincial Executive may apply to the FCEC to establish a body to perform such functions on a provincial basis as the FCEC agrees to delegate.
 The composition, powers and functions of this body must be agreed to by the FCEC.
 No power exercised by the FCEC may be exercised by such a provincial body unless the FCEC expressly delegates this power to that provincial body.

-4.1 Once the designated dates referred to in section 12.2 below are determined, the relevant executive must advise all party formations, including branch committees, of those dates and invite nominations.
-The party formations must also be informed when and where nomination forms can be obtained.
+4.1 Once the designated dates referred to in section 14.2 below are determined, the relevant executive must advise all party formations, including branch committees, of those dates and invite nominations.
+The party formations must also be informed when and where application forms can be obtained.

-4.3 An aspirant candidate may, subject to the Constitution of South Africa and any relevant legislation, be nominated both for one or more wards, and for one or more lists.
+4.3 An aspirant candidate may, subject to the Constitution of South Africa and any relevant legislation, apply to be nominated for the National Assembly, a provincial legislature and/or the National Council of Provinces, and in the case of a municipality, for one or more wards, and/or for one or more lists.

-4.4 Subject to section 8.8, where less than three nominations have been received in a ward, or where the person or persons nominated are, in the opinion of the relevant executive, unsatisfactory, the relevant executive, or a person authorised by it, will be empowered to approach suitable persons to make themselves available as candidates in that ward.
+4.4 Where less than three applications have been received in a winnable municipal ward, or where the person or persons who have applied are, in the opinion of the relevant executive, unsatisfactory, the relevant executive, or a person authorised by it, will be empowered to approach suitable persons to make themselves available as candidates in that ward.

-4.5 Where, despite having followed the procedure described in section 4.4 only one person has been nominated for a ward, the Electoral College must report this fact to the FCEC, which may declare that person the candidate for that ward.
+4.5 Where, despite having followed the procedure described in section 4.4 only one person has applied to be a candidate in a ward, the Electoral College must report this fact to the FCEC, which may, after consultation with the relevant executive, declare that person the candidate for that ward.

-(a) members of a close family who are already members of the same municipal council may remain members of that municipal council, and may be nominated for re-election; and
+(a) members of a close family who are already members of the same legislative body may remain members of that body, and may be nominated for re-election to that body; and

-(b) members of the same municipal council who become spouses or partners may remain members of that municipal council and may be nominated for re-election.
+(b) members of the same legislative body who become spouses or partners may remain members of that body and may be nominated for re-election.

-4.10 All nominations must be made on forms attached as Appendix A, and must contain all the information required in the forms.
+4.13 All applications to become a candidate must be made on the requisite forms and must contain all the information required in the forms.
 Failure to complete the forms in full may result in the application being rejected.
 Submitting false or inaccurate information on the forms will result in the application being rejected, and may result in disciplinary action against the aspirant candidate.

 5. Election of Electoral Colleges

-5.3.2 An Electoral College must be structured in such a way that persons who are not public representatives constitute at least half of the membership, and must be composed in terms of a system of representation approved by the Federal Council.
+5.3 All Electoral Colleges must be structured in such a way that persons who are not public representatives constitute at least half of the membership, and must be composed in terms of a system of representation approved by the Federal Council.

 5.4 Any Electoral College, as well as, where appropriate, any office-bearer or committee, must be elected according to the single transferable voting system.
 An election of an electoral college may occur in batches to ensure that there is diversity.
-Where it is impossible or impractical to use the single transferable voting system, the relevant executive may apply to the FCEC to use the voting system in Annexure A of the Federal Constitution.
+Where it is impossible or impractical to use the single transferable voting system, the relevant executive may apply to the FCEC to use the voting system in Annexure A to these Regulations.

-5.5 The Provincial Chairperson or Regional Chairperson, or a person to whom this function has been delegated, must convene the first meeting of the Electoral College(s).
+5.5 The Provincial Chairperson, the Regional Chairperson, or a person to whom this function has been delegated, must convene the first meeting of the Electoral College(s).
 This meeting must elect: